cgorringe/OpenTrip/OpenTrip_Core.md

 <dl>
   <dt>atom:email</dt>
   <dd>The `atom:email` element's content conveys an e-mail address associated with the person.
 Person constructs MAY contain an `atom:email` element, but MUST NOT contain more than one.
-Its content MUST conform to the "addr-spec" production in [RFC2822 section 3.4.1](http://tools.ietf.org/html/rfc2822#section-3.4.1).</dd>
+Its content MUST conform to the "addr-spec" production in <a href="http://tools.ietf.org/html/rfc2822#section-3.4.1">RFC2822 section 3.4.1</a>.</dd>
   <dt>atom:uri</dt>
   <dd>The `atom:uri` element's content conveys an IRI associated with the person.
 Person constructs MAY contain an `atom:uri` element, but MUST NOT contain more than one.
-The content of `atom:uri` in a Person construct MUST be an IRI reference [RFC3987](http://tools.ietf.org/html/rfc3987).</dd>
+The content of `atom:uri` in a Person construct MUST be an IRI reference <a href="http://tools.ietf.org/html/rfc3987">RFC3987</a>.</dd>
   <dt>opentrip:uri</dt>
   <dd>The `opentrip:uri` element's content conveys an IRI associated with the person.
 Person constructs MAY contain any number of `opentrip:uri` elements.
 This element is used in the same way as `atom:uri`.
 Its purpose is to extend `atom:uri` by allowing additional IRIs per Person construct, since the Atom specification only allows at most one `atom:uri` element. `Atom:uri` SHOULD be used first before adding additional URIs using `opentrip:uri`.</dd>
   <dt>opentrip:phone</dt>